ray-project/ray/doc/source/ray-metrics.rst

 --------------
 Ray supports custom metrics APIs to enable developers to have visibility to their applications.

 It current supports 3 metric types.
-All metric types have the same definition as `prometheus metric types <https://prometheus.io/docs/concepts/metric_types/>`_.
+All metric types have the same definition as `Prometheus metric types <https://prometheus.io/docs/concepts/metric_types/>`_.

 :ref:`Custom Metrics APIs Package Reference <custom-metric-api-ref>`